 NX-13 is an orally active small molecule product candidate that targets NLRX1, a negative regulatory NOD-like receptor.
-NX-13 is a potentially first-in-class therapeutic that we are currently evaluating in Phase 1 clinical trials for UC and CD.
+NX-13 is a potentially first-in-class, if effective and approved, therapeutic that we are currently evaluating in Phase 1 clinical trials for UC and CD.